prschmal/Fractalism/GLOSSARY.md

 **Grace** — the outward movement of care, generosity, or forgiveness flowing from awe.

 **Awe** — the receptive awareness of vastness and interconnection that humbles and expands perception.

+**Compassion** - Compassion is what complexity looks like when it learns to care without collapsing.

+**Compassion (Fractalist use)** - An emergent coordination behavior appearing at high complexity thresholds.
+Distinguished from sentimentality by its attention to sustainability and mutual agency.
+Functions as an adaptive stabilizer in relational systems.